-Kelly Black, a history professor at Vancouver Island University and executive director of the Point Ellice House museum, said construction of the 10-storey Telus Ocean building is an opportunity to search for treasures linked to the rich but little known history of Kanaka Row, a community of small seaside cabins named for the Hawaiians who first lived there.
+Kelly Black, a history professor at Vancouver Island University and executive director of the Point Ellice House museum, said construction of the 10-storey Telus Ocean building is an opportunity to search for treasures linked to the rich but little known history of Kanaka Row, a community of small seaside cabins named for the Hawaiians who lived there.

 He said now, while the 28,000-square-foot lot east of the Empress Hotel is exposed in preparation for development, is likely the only time it will be possible to search for items linked to the community of Hawaiian, Indigenous, Chinese and European inhabitants and traders of roughly 170 years ago — before the artifacts are swallowed up by the development.

 Under the site is the former James Bay mudflats, which have never been excavated for archaeological remnants, Black said.
 “There is potential, with the construction of this building, to learn more about this very diverse historical community.”

 Telus said it has followed regulations and in 2019 engaged the provincial archaeological branch, which told them the site has low potential for archaeological findings.

 “Although the risk was deemed to be low, we have implemented protocols in the event we encounter an archaeological find,” Telus spokesperson Lena Chen said in an email, adding that the corporation has engaged the Esquimalt First Nation and “assembled a team of archaeology monitors that will be present on site at all times throughout the excavation process.”

 Telus said construction is in the early stages and to date no artifacts have been recovered.

 But Black is skeptical of the process.
 The province’s Heritage Conservation Act regulates digging and excavating only on sites with artifacts, materials or physical evidence of human habitation that predate 1846.